Here are the final notes on readiness to travel to France with our production. Last updated April 26

 - 8.00 pm: beginning of the performance

-- Travel to after show party with your host (another party?)
+- 10.45 pm Travel to after show party with your host (another party?) to village hall.

 Sunday: a restful day

 - An easy morning with host.
-Maybe go to the market at Marly or visit Saint Germain-En-Laye (its very good) or a Sunday walk in the Marly park.
+Maybe go to the market at Marly or visit Saint Germain-En-Laye (it’s very good) or a Sunday walk in the Marly park.
 Or go over lines once more if you feel the need.

-- 2.00pm This is the tricky bit – leave lunch on time to Marly market place for departure on time.
-Late comers will have to find own way home as we have to stick to our coach speeds and ferry bookings for everyone else.
+- 3.00pm at Marly station.
+This is the tricky bit – leave lunch on time for departure on time.
+Late comers will have to find own way home as we have to stick to our Eurostar bookings for everyone else.
 Please be aware of the risk.

 Who is travelling